 Voices from the Basement (2010)

-Voices from the Basement is a documentary film about Boston’s beloved 100-year-old icon – the original Filene’s Basement by filmmaker Michael Bavaro and psychologist Susan Edbril..
+Voices from the Basement is a documentary film about Boston’s beloved 100-year-old icon – the original Filene’s Basement by filmmaker Michael Bavaro and production partner, psychologist Dr. Susan Edbril..
 The film is a journey back to a time when the American Dream was accessible to everyone who walked through the doors of The Basement.
 The Brahmins of Beacon Hill stood in line with the waitresses from Durgin Park with equal access to the same high-quality, discounted merchandise for which The Basement is best known worldwide.

 The film is a collection of stories told by the people who worked and shopped in there.
 Celebrities, politicians, employees, and loyal shoppers share their passion for this landmark institution that has been one of Boston’s most visited tourist attractions for generations.